 When The Plant Paradox first came across my desk, I almost choked on my lunch.
 I was eating a Mexican bowl with pinto beans, salad, and tomato salsa.
 This might sound like a healthy enough midday meal to most of you reading this, but according to world-renowned heart surgeon (and Goop favorite) Steven Gundry, MD, beans are one of the "healthy" foods he's identified as a hidden danger in the U.S. diet causing widespread disease and weight gain.
-But it's not so much the bean itself, rather the toxic protein hidden inside it and many other plants called lectins.
+It's not so much the bean itself, but rather the toxic protein hidden inside it and many other plants called lectins.

 Meet the Expert